eghosamorganitsolution/Linux-Cloud-Fundamentals/Week 2/LAB 1/README.md

 done installed httpd and started it also
-6. View the web server in action done i connect to my webser and is working perfectly
+6. View the web server in action done i connect to my webserver and is working perfectly